It's a lit-from-within summer.

 Ancient body care.
 Timeless beauty.

-Every formula begins in the monastery garden — drawn from documented monastic medicine: the physic gardens and infirmaries of the Benedictines, and the writings of Hildegard von Bingen, who recorded what the plants could do more than eight hundred years ago.
+Every formula begins in the medieval monastery garden — drawn from documented monastic medicine: the physic gardens and infirmaries of the Benedictines, and the writings of Hildegard von Bingen, who recorded what the plants could do more than eight hundred years ago.

 Ancient body care.
 Timeless beauty.

-Every formula begins in the monastery garden — drawn from documented monastic medicine: the physic gardens and infirmaries of the Benedictines, and the writings of Hildegard von Bingen, who recorded what the plants could do more than eight hundred years ago.
+Every formula begins in the medieval monastery garden — drawn from documented monastic medicine: the physic gardens and infirmaries of the Benedictines, and the writings of Hildegard von Bingen, who recorded what the plants could do more than eight hundred years ago.

 Where it began.